NEWS AND EVENTS

 Are you a grazier interested in accessing NRCS resources to enhance conservation activities on your agricultural operation?
-Join us for an informational webinar on support from the Natural Resources Conservation Service (NRCS), with a particular focus on funding opportunities through the Conservation Stewardship Program (CSP).
+Click below to watch an informational webinar on support from the Natural Resources Conservation Service (NRCS), with a particular focus on funding opportunities through the Conservation Stewardship Program (CSP).
 NRCS Staff will explain CSP & conservation enhancements applicable to grazing farms.
 Wisconsin farmers will share their NRCS program experience along a team of experts to answer questions and connect you with resources.

 Kirsten Jurcek, Glacierland RC&D, Resource Conservationist and a Conservation Connector with Renewing the Countryside

 Conservation Connections: Linking New & Underserved Farmers with Conservation Resources uniquely utilizes a “boots in the field” team of Farmer Connectors to assist these farmers to tap into information and opportunities to create a more successful farm business and cultivate soil health.
 With funding support from the Natural Resources Conservation Service (NRCS), this project provides outreach and support to historically underserved farmer groups including African Americans, Asian, Latino, Indigenous, veterans and beginning farmers.